SiLab-Bonn/asiclab/file_server.md

 # Backup System for File Server
 We use IBM Spectrum Protect (SP), provided by the HRZ to backup our Penelope file server.
 The services comes with an annual fee, based on the used data volume.
+Email notifications will be sent to the contacts after each scheduled activity.

 ## Installation
 The setup procedure for the IBM Tivoli Sorage Manager software (old name for IBM SP) is described on the HRZ Confluence page: https://confluence.team.uni-bonn.de/display/HRZDOK/Einrichtung#.
 Here's a short summary: